Find by ID:

 When moving between tabs you will simply execute this action to get the required list view.

-Please refer to the corresponding KB Article demonstrating how to implement such an action container: ID AK17640 (How to replace the navbar with a treelist?).
+Please refer to the corresponding KB Article demonstrating how to implement such an action container: ID AK17640 (OBSOLETE - How to replace the navbar with a treelist?).

 Does this information help you?